maxio-yu/LearnGIT/README.md

 - use below ways to set the defalt behavior so next time 'git push' without other parameter will work:
     1. git push --set-upstream origin test
     2. git branch --set-upstream-to origin/test
+- After more test, I found if server don't have the test branch, you need to push first:
+    - git push origin test

 ## Rebase